sodadata/docs/_includes/orchestrate.md

 * `airflow_variables_json` is a list of Airflow variable names that must propagate to `soda scan` variables with `Variable.get("varname", deserialize_json=True)`
 -->

+## Apache Airflow using BashOperator

+Access a guide published by <a href="https://www.astronomer.io/" target="_blank">Astronomer</a> for setting up and using <a href="https://www.astronomer.io/guides/soda-data-quality/" target="_blank">Soda Core with Airflow</a>.

 ## Apache Airflow using PythonOperator

+Access an additional resource published by <a href="https://www.astronomer.io/" target="_blank">Astronomer</a> for setting up and using <a href="https://github.com/astronomer/airflow-guides/blob/main/guides/soda-data-quality.md" target="_blank">Soda Core with Airflow</a>.

 ```python
 class SodaScanOperator(PythonOperator):